pjensfelt/wasp_as_cf_yawswing/README.md

   * The CrazyRadio must be seen by the virtual machine which you ensure by selecting it under Devices/USB in the top menu.
   * The password is crazyflie (login name bitcraze).
   * Is your virtual machine freezing when you resize the window?
 For me it was solved by increasing the Graphics memory to 128MB in Settings (power down VM first).
+* You do not need to install anything inside the virtual machine, it is all set up for you.

 ## Geting the skeleton code
 Go to the directory we created for the code and download the skeleton